AI For Pediatric Vomiting Calls

 160 calls per month modeled

-+18 more conversions per month
++18 more next steps per month

-$28,512 annual upside modeled
+$28,512 annual modeled value

 iando.ai answers parent calls about vomiting and dehydration concern 24/7, captures age band, timing, same-shift visit intent, location, insurance context, and approved escalation language without giving diagnosis or care advice.